AntiPwr/AntiPwr.github.io/root/wiki/Vokar.md

 ## Geography and Environment

-### The Chain of Delta (Southern Vokar)
+### Southern Vokar
-Vokar’s southern expanse is a vast river delta known as the “Chain of Delta.”
+Vokar’s southern expanse is a vast river delta.
 Fertile flatlands are shaped by countless braided saltwater rivers that never freeze, even in winter.
 The delta is lush and green in spring and summer, with abundant crops and wildlife.
 Winters are long and snowy, but the rivers continue to flow, providing vital navigation and fishing year-round.
 Mist rises from the rivers on cold mornings, and the wetlands attract waterfowl and other wildlife.

 ### Central and Northern Vokar: Foothills and Highlands
 As one travels north, the delta gives way to rolling flatlands, then foothills, and finally sharp mountain inclines.
 Spring brings alpine flowers and birch groves to the valleys, while autumn brings early frosts and snow.
 The far north, called Vokaris, endures arctic cold, permafrost, and patches of tundra vegetation.